 'Circumstantial Evidence' also has a number of talented special guests: guitarist and singer Chris Monti, singer Jeff Keithline, trombonist Pamela Murray of the Superchief Trio, upright bass player Jack Hanlon of the Throttles, and sousaphone player Daniel Schleifer of What Cheer?
 Brigade.
 Its cover features wire drawings made by local artist C.W.
 Roelle.
 I feel very lucky to have so many talented friends, without whom this CD would not be anywhere near as good as it is.

 This three-song EP was recorded at the same sessions as 'Circumstantial Evidence' and features many of the same performers.
 It consists of covers of three songs: Pete Seeger's 'Waist Deep in the Big Muddy', Andy Breckman's 'Railroad Bill', and Tommy Johnson's 'Big Road Blues'.
-It isn't available for download, but you can preorder copies of the EP on bandcamp.

 "Haller cites Randy Newman and They Might Be Giants as influences, which pretty much nails the tone throughout Mistaken Identity; simple, insanely-quirky ditties built around piano, guitar, and the occasional accordion, with subject matter ranging from stolen kidneys to 'Adorable Kittens.'"